This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 In 2018, OPP engaged the Centre for Innovative Justice (CIJ) at RMIT University to conduct research into victims’ experiences of being consulted during the prosecutorial process.
 CIJ was asked to identify areas where OPP could improve the way it communicates with victims and recommend practical solutions to improve outcomes for victims.
 The report by CIJ was published in May 2019, and OPP accepted all five recommendations.
 These recommendations include developing a best-practice guide for communicating with victims throughout the course of a prosecution, and ensuring that individual justice needs are considered when consulting with victims about resolution decisions.
 For example, when OPP intends to discontinue a prosecution or accept a plea of guilty for a less serious charge.

-OPP is committed to continuing its after a successful pilot in late 2018 in which OPP obtained its own support dog, Suzie.
+OPP is committed to continuing its Victim Support Dog after a successful pilot in late 2018 in which OPP obtained its own support dog, Suzie.
 Suzie interacts with victims and witnesses before court appearances and case conferences, and can sit with victims when they give their evidence from a remote witness room, to provide comfort and support.
 This assists in reducing trauma for victims and witnesses.
 Child witnesses and sexual assault victims are given high priority for the Victim Support Dog Program (83 per-cent of matters in which Suzie provided support involved sexual assault).

 Case Study 2 - Victim Support Dog Program